18F/handbook/docs/03-policies/security.md

 The security of our systems is only as strong as the weakest link.
 Hence it is important that all devices that connect and are authenticating to any CivicActions IT system are as secure as possible.
 Specifically:

-- This includes access to web based accounts, such as our intranet - as well as developer accounts.
+- This includes access to web based accounts, such as our intranet, as well as developer accounts.
 - This covers both desktop and laptop machines, as well as devices such as mobile phones and network routers (including home/office Internet gateways).
 This also includes 3rd party sourced servers/services that employees and contractors may employ as part of their workflow.
 - CivicActions is responsible for maintaining the security of our own systems, as well as supporting computers or other devices that may be provided to staff as a part of their employment.
 - Employees and contractors are responsible for maintaining their own systems to the highest standards of security.
 This includes (but is not limited to) the standards described in this document.